tum-esm/ACROPOLIS-data-processing/README.md

 ```

 - Download a local copy from hermes db
-- Dynamically calculate slope and intrcept from daily calibrations
+- Dynamically calculate slope and intercept from daily calibrations
 - Read and calibration correct Picarro measurement files

 ```bash